RoyceWegner/HederaTokenTracker/README.md

 A simple HTML script and Android app that tracks as many tokens in ther Hedera eco-system as possible.
 The source code is free for anyone.
 It is suggested to run the HTML version  from chrome on Android or PC.
 But, Opera works also.
+Sometime soon there will be two different builds of the HTT app.
+One variation will be hooked into the Hedera SDK API and the other variation will be plugged into CoinGecko.

 This is the Android App version that you can install and run from a shortcut anytime.